-Some people ignore the problem with whey protein, particularly if it doesn’t seem too serious.
+Some people ignore the problem with whey protein, particularly if it doesn’t seem too serious and they may be assuming their responses is just lactose intolerance.
 If taking whey protein just causes mild indigestion or an upset stomach, it’s not too bad, right?
 Maybe, but maybe not.

 If you ignore the symptoms, however mild, you may end up suffering from more serious health problems down the line.

-For example, if you train yourself to ignore the mild indigestion that sets in as a result of your whey allergy or intolerance, you may end up ignoring more serious stomach and digestive problems caused by another problem.
+For example, if you train yourself to ignore the mild indigestion that sets in as a result of your allergy or intolerance, you may end up ignoring more serious stomach and digestive problems caused by another underlying health issue.
 As a result, you could have no idea that you have a stomach virus or other infection in your digestive system, all because you are accustomed to the mild problems caused by your inability to process lactose.

-For those who try to keep whey protein as a regular part of your diet despite an intolerance, there is a risk of damage to your digestive system.
+For those who try to keep whey protein as a regular part of the diet despite an intolerance, there is also a potential risk of causing eventual damage to your digestive system.
 The villi in your intestines are designed to absorb the food you eat, but they become damaged over time when there are allergens in your digestive system.

-Although the cause is somewhat of a mystery, research suggests that damaged intestines could eventually lead to a condition called leaky gut syndrome, where food is improperly digested and/or absorbed.
+Although the cause of digestive damage is somewhat of a mystery, research suggests that damaged intestines could eventually lead to a condition called leaky gut syndrome, where food is improperly digested and/or absorbed.

 Regularly consuming whey protein despite your allergy or sensitivity could actually cause the symptoms to worsen.
 You may learn to tolerate the symptoms of whey protein allergies.
-However, you may increase your body’s susceptibility of becoming sensitive to other foods, like gluten, seafood, etc.
+But in doing so, you may also unknowingly increase your body’s susceptibility of becoming sensitive to other foods, like gluten, seafood, etc.

-Whey Protein Isolate Allergy vs. Whey Protein Concentrate Allergy
+Whey Protein Isolate vs. Whey Protein Concentrate for Allergies

 With so many whey protein products on the market, it can be hard to know which are most likely to cause allergy symptoms or be most irritating to someone with lactose intolerance.